 NOTE 2: For on-demand streamed content (such as content delivered via MPEG DASH), some or all of the control over timing of presentation could be achieved by varying the timing of fetching of the content stream from the Service Provider.
 In effect, the Service Provider is providing controllable buffering.
 In this scenario, the input buffer can be considered to be a black box comprised of a combination of buffering within the TV Device and buffering outside of the TV Device that is provided by the Service Provider.

-The SC elementary function of the TV device also observes the signalled TSAP timeline and its relationship to the decode time (PTS).
+The SC elementary function of the TV device also observes the signalled TEMI timeline and its relationship to the decode time (PTS).
 From this information, knowledge of the delays between the point of measurement and the display of content to the user and knowledge of how much delay is being introduced for synchronization purposes, it is possible to calculate the Earliest and Latest Presentation Timestamps to be sent to the MSAS elementary function.

 The MSAS sends back Control Timestamps that recommend the timing of presentation of content.
 To act upon the recommendation, the SC elementary function of the TV Device will adjust the amount of input delay buffering being applied.